The 9 reed diffusers I swear by as a Room Decor Editor who used to work in the Harrods home fragrance department – from budget to luxury

 As far as drawbacks go, Rachel adds that 'as a reed diffuser is a constant scent, you can't switch it off compared to an electric diffuser.
 If you're out of town or out for the day, that scent may go unappreciated and if it's a bold fragrance it can be quite overpowering after a long time of the house being unused.
 However, when you do get back, it's lovely being welcomed by a gorgeous home scent.'

 On the flip side, some reed diffusers might be too weak to scent a whole room which could be seen as another downside.
 However, we've tried to include only the most effective diffusers in this guide so hopefully this shouldn't be an issue with any of these.
 'Some diffusers may struggle in larger spaces, but our blends are designed to overcome this.
-Cheap oils can evaporate quickly, but our premium formulas ensure durability and value, making reed diffusers an excellent, low-maintenance choice,' says Jemma Dunphy, marketing executive at Aery Living.
+Cheap oils can evaporate quickly, but our premium formulas ensure durability and value, making reed diffusers an excellent, low-maintenance choice,' says Jemma Dunphy, marketing executive at Osmology by Aery.

 Where should you not put a reed diffuser?